Admission Arrangements 2018/19

-- Children with siblings already attending the school who will be on roll when the child is admitted
+- Children with siblings already attending the academy who will be on roll when the child is admitted

 - Children attending a school which is a linked pyramid school and who have, on the closing date for late applications, attended that school continuously for more than one calendar year.
 These schools are:

 - Stainforth Long Toft Primary

 - Travis St Lawrence C of E Primary

 5. Proximity - Children who live nearest to the academy, measured in a straight line from the point of the front entrance of the pupil’s place of ordinary residence, to the entrance nearest to the reception point of the academy building.
 If two or more pupils live equidistant from the academy, the distance each pupil lives by road from the preferred academy will be measured, and the place offered to the pupil who lives nearest by this means.
 In the event of this being equal (e.g. in the case of flats), places will then be decided by random allocation.
 Measurements will be made using ONE provided by Capita Education Services and/or ArcView GIS provided by Environmental Systems Research Institute Inc or suitable substitute.Oversubscription criterion ‘5’ will also be used as a tie-break in criteria 2-4, if a tie-break is needed to differentiate between applicants.